opendocsg/slw-judgments-backfill/2009_SGHC_170/report.md

 _Whether “judgment” in s 184 may include “sentence”_

 44     My attention was drawn to a rule of interpretation which pertains specifically to the construction of penal statutes – the strict construction rule.
-The history and evolution of the rule was examined in _PP v Low Kok Heng_ [2007] 4 SLR 183 (“ _Low Kok Heng_ ”) (at [31] to [38]).
+The history and evolution of the rule was examined in _PP v Low Kok Heng_ <span class="citation">[2007] 4 SLR 183</span> (“ _Low Kok Heng_ ”) (at [31] to [38]).
 This rule

 can be summarised simply as follows: where there is ambiguity and two reasonable constructions of a statute are possible, the statute should be strictly construed to lean in the accused’s favour.

-45     The modern local position on the construction of penal statutes is encapsulated by Yong Pung How CJ in _Forward Food Management v PP_ [2002] 2 SLR 40 (at [26]) in the following terms:
+45     The modern local position on the construction of penal statutes is encapsulated by Yong Pung How CJ in _Forward Food Management v PP_ <span class="citation">[2002] 2 SLR 40</span> (at [26]) in the following terms:

  [T]he strict construction rule is only applied to ambiguous statutory provisions as a tool of last resort.
 The proper approach to be taken by a court construing a penal provision is to first consider if the literal and purposive interpretations of the provision leave the provision in ambiguity.
 It is only after these and other tools of ascertaining Parliament’s intent have been exhausted, that the strict construction rule kicks in in the accused person’s favour.